rollbear/trompeloeil/README.md

   }
 ```

-The type conversion operator at **//1**, does not need to be implemented.
-It
-is used solely for compile time disambiguation, in case there are several
-matching overloads for the mocked function where the matcher is used.

-The `matches` member function at **//2** accepts the parameter and returns
+The `matches` member function at accepts the parameter and returns
-rue if the value is legal, in this case if it is any of the values stored in
+true if the value is in the specified set, in this case if it is any
-the `elements` vector.
+of the values stored in the `elements` vector.

 The output stream insertion operator is only called if a failure is reported.
 The report will then look like: